Mahindananda Aluthgamage: Fixing allegations

 On 18 June 2020, in an interview with News First he made a shocking allegation that during his tenure as sports minister the 2011 World Cup final featuring India and Sri Lanka was fixed and further claimed that the 2011 World Cup trophy was sold to India without specifying any evidence.
-He didn't reveal the details of the cricketers and insisted that he will not disclose the details for the sake of the country with absolute responsibility.
+He didn't reveal the details of the cricketers supposedly involved and insisted that he will not disclose the details for the sake of the country with absolute responsibility.
 His comments drew widespread criticism and global media attention among the cricket fraternity.
 Former Sri Lankan cricketers Mahela Jayawardene and Kumar Sangakkara who were part of the World Cup final denied the allegations and claimed that the minister was seeking for publicity stunt and political advantage ahead of the upcoming parliamentary election.
 The Ministry of Sports also launched an investigation to probe the allegations made by Mahindananda.

 Ex Sri Lanka cricket team captain Arjuna Ranatunga also made a serious allegation that the 2011 Cricket World Cup Final match between India and Sri Lanka had been fixed.
 Both Aluthgamage and Ranatunga demanded a probe into the events at the final match.
 The International Cricket Council stated that it will investigate him based on his match-fixing allegations under ICC anti-corruption unit.
 On 25 June 2020, however he claimed that his allegations were only suspicion and demanded for an independent investigation regarding the fixing claims.
-Although Sri Lankan Police conducted a probe, they later dropped it citing lack of sufficient evidence.
+Although Sri Lankan Police conducted a probe, they later dropped it citing lack of evidence.
 Later International Cricket Council rubbished the match fixing claims made by Ranatunga and Aluthgamage.

+Criminal conviction

+On 29 May 2025, Aluthgamage was convicted by the Permanent High Court Trial-at-Bar in Colombo and sentenced to twenty years of rigorous imprisonment.
+The conviction relates to a charge filed in 2019 by the Commission to Investigate Allegations of Bribery or Corruption (CIABOC), accusing him of causing a loss of over Rs.
+53 million to the government through the irregular procurement of sports equipment for distribution during the 2015 Sri Lankan presidential election.